KJAnalytics/Pewlett_Hackard_New/README.md

 ______________________________________________________________________________________________________________________________
 ## Project Overview
 This project is designed to link 6 large HR and Employee databases via PGAdmin and SQL in order to provide the following:
-- A Databse relationshp diagram - planning tool to layout the relationships between the imported tables and define primary and foreign keys for the data analysis.
+- An Entity relationshp diagram - planning tool to layout the relationships between the imported tables and define primary and foreign keys for the data analysis.
 - A large Retirement database linking critical employee measures: employee_no, Titles, Names, Dates of employment, and Titles/Roles within the organization for all employees.
 - Through refinement and focus on the active employee population born between 1952-1955, identify the immediate impacts to the company and short term risk to the organization.
 - Provide targeted outputs via tables linking the retirement populations to department level and Title/role impacts.